flavioribeirojr/tatooine/README.md

 # Tatooine
 Start point for newer projects.
+Build with Laravel and Vue :ok_hand:
 #### Some cool stuff:
 * Authorization implemented with Laravel Auth
 * Security schema for management of user and their permissions